ArneBachmann/configr/README.rst

 Both "loadSettings" and "saveSettings" support an additional "clientCodeLocation" parameter to allow passing a unique file system path of the caller.
 This allows to separate settings for multiple installation locations of the same app on a single file system, cf. API comment above.

 Both functions also return a named 2-tuple ``ReturnValue`` containing last loaded/saved file location in the first (``.path``), or an exception in the second (``.error``) position.

+You may also nest Configr objects to have different levels of defaults (e.g. per-system, per-user, per-software, per-instance, ...).

 Building, packaging and distribution